Trump voters want jobs. Not noise about Russia

 These states went to Trump and were critical to his election.
 All voters there want to talk about is how America needs more jobs.
 They don't mean jobs at McDonald's or an Amazon warehouse.
 They mean jobs that will allow them to have decent, middle class lives, that pay over $25 an hour, and come with health care and retirement benefits.

-Jobs and wages are "why we voted him in," says Kenneth Olsen, a 60-year-old factory worker from Racine, Wisconsin, who has been told his job is moving to Canada soon.
+Jobs and wages are "why we voted him in" as a country, says Kenneth Olsen, a 60-year-old factory worker from Racine, Wisconsin, who has been told his job is moving to Canada soon.
 He's deeply concerned that he and his wife might lose their house after he's laid off.

 On the campaign trail, Trump seemed to be in sync with voters like Olsen and understand their deep economic pain and fear.
 He excelled at rallying massive crowds with promises to be the "greatest jobs producer that God ever created" and to bring back jobs from Mexico and China.
 He focused on what got his base excited.